 When you are starting up hot coals for your next time grilling, you can reuse charcoal briquettes and charcoal ash.
 They will go nicely inside the charcoal chimney.
 Simply place some fresh charcoal pieces in the top section of the chimney.
 Then sprinkle the used charcoal or charcoal ash on top.
 Add newspaper and then light it.
 Don’t use too much charcoal ash on top, or the fire might choke itself out.
 Watch the fire to monitor its heat and temperature.

 By far, the easiest and simplest solution is to simply recycle the charcoal briquettes and ash for the next time you grill.
 You can use tongs to knock any gray ash off the charcoal briquettes that you have already used.
 Then just gently nestle them back into the bottom of the grill.

-The fine gray charcoal dust can be cleaned out of the bottom of the grill and then thrown out in any kind of garbage receptacle that you see fit.
+The fine gray charcoal dust can be cleaned out of the bottom of the grill with a rake and then thrown out in any kind of garbage receptacle that you see fit.

 Sign-up for updates and eBook- A Beginners Comprehensive Guide to Charcoal Grill

 Amazon Affiliate Policy